l31g/coral/docs/final/markdown.md

 ### Introduction ###

 This manual describes the CORaL 1.0 language as established in May of 2013.
 It is modeled after the C Reference Manual included in Appendix A of *The C Programming Language* by Kernighan and Ritchie.
+CORaL (C-like Object-Relational Language) integrates elements of C with native SQL support, that can be written directly into your source program.

 ### Lexical Conventions ###

 CORaL programs are translated in several phases.
-Translation begins with searching for the `#` character in order to look for the `#cordbconn` and `#coordb` tags, which will be used to connect and create the database objects.
-Distinguishing between expressions defined inside and outside of these database definition tags is a main component of the preprocessing of a program, before the program is broken down into a series of tokens.
+Translation begins with searching for the `#` character in order to look for the `#cordbconn` and `#enddb` tags, which will be used to connect to a database, after which you can create database objects.
+This is similar to, but not exactly the same as a preprocessor element, in that it does not do any preprocessing.
+The CORaL backend reads between the tags and connects to the corresponding database when it sees the connectDB command within a CORaL program.
+So essentially, everything between the tags is read in by the compiler, but only processed and used when the programmer explicitly asks for a connection.
+Next, there are `#corddb` and `#enddb` tags, between which the programmer may define the database tables that they wish to include in their program, and then add them to the database that they have connected to.
+The programmer may only use this functionality if they also provide a database connection scheme between the `#corddbconn` and `#enddbconn` tags.

 #### Tokens ####